Yusux/Korabli-chatrans/README.md

 For clients, any WebSocket client can be used to connect to the server.
 The messages are turned into strings by Chatrans before sending them to the client.
 A available client is [WebSocket-Receiver](https://github.com/Yusux/WebSocket-Receiver), which is a WebSocket receiving client in HTML.
 The demo of the client can be found [here](http://lab.yusux.xyz/WebSocket-Receiver).
 Be cautious that since the server is using `ws` instead of `wss`, you should use `http` instead of `https` to access the website client.

+### Todo List

+- [ ] Add in-gaming chat message interpreter

 ## Getting Started

-The compiled Windows x86_64 executable can be found in the [releases](https://github.com/Yusux/Korabli-chatrans/releases) page.
-Choose the proper version and download the executable.
+The compiled executable can be found in the [releases](https://github.com/Yusux/Korabli-chatrans/releases) page.
+Choose the proper version and download the executable, such as `chatrans-v0.1.1-13.1.0-x86_64-windows-msvc.zip`.

 You can also compile the project yourself.
 The following instructions will help you to compile the project.